cortexlinux/cortex/docs/STACKS.md

 5. **Use descriptive step descriptions** for better user experience

-6. **Version your templates** to track changes
+6. **Version your stacks** to track changes

 7. **Document post-installation steps** in post_install commands

 ## Troubleshooting

-### Template Not Found
+### Stack Not Found

-If a template is not found, check:
+If a stack is not found, check:
-- Template name is correct (use `cortex template list` to verify)
+- Stack name is correct (use `cortex stack list` to verify)
-- Template file exists in `~/.cortex/templates/` or built-in templates directory
+- Stack file exists in `~/.cortex/templates/` or built-in stacks directory
 - File extension is `.yaml`, `.yml`, or `.json`

 ### Validation Errors

-If template validation fails:
+If stack validation fails:
 - Check all required fields are present
 - Ensure at least packages or steps are defined
 - Verify hardware requirements are non-negative